How Coverages and Higher Limits Affect Rates

 Extra Protection Costs More

-Most drivers prefer full coverage auto insurance policies, including at least liability, collision, and comprehensive.
+Most drivers prefer full coverage policies, including at least liability, collision, and comprehensive.
 Of course, most states require liability, at a minimum.
 This will protect other drivers from damages or injuries you cause in an accident.
 Sounds great, right?
 The only problem is that adding these will more than double your premium.

 Collision

-Your collision coverage also pays for rollover accidents that don’t involve any other vehicles.
-It’s not a requirement, but if you get into an accident and are at fault, you’d have to pay out of pocket for the damages.
-According to a 2019 study of NAIC data by the Insurance Information Institute (III), 75% of policies include it.
+Collision protects you against crashes with cars or other objects.
+This includes your house, potholes, or even black ice.
+This coverage also pays for rollover accidents that don’t involve any other vehicles.
+It’s not a requirement, but if you get into an incident and are at fault, you’d have to pay out of pocket for the damages.

 Comprehensive

 Comprehensive protects your car from damage-causing events or “acts of God” but not vehicle collisions.
-Qualifying events includes:
+This coverage isn’t required but if you live in an area at risk of harsh weather or crime, you should at least consider it.

-Coverages Worth Considering Despite the Expense
+Other Coverages Worth Considering

-Collision and comprehensive aren’t the only coverages that you can add to your policy.
 Insurers offer plenty of other options that you might want or need to add.
 All of these options can be useful, but they’ll also cost you extra money in the long run.

-Here are the other coverage options available depending on your insurance carrier:
+Here are the other coverage options available:

 • Personal injury protection (PIP).
 PIP covers personal injury expenses after an accident.
 Some states require you to have it.
 Be sure to consult your state’s laws to see if it’s required.